 On the "Normal" level, you are the cheating bastard, as the AI's economy runs at 80%.

 The Dread Lords have acess to ships more powerful than anything the player could hope to build, and their soldiers have such an insane advantage that 10 of them are a serious invasion force against planets defended by 8000-20000 soldiers.
+Do note that soldiers are measured in units of a million each so it's a little less silly than it would seem at first glance.

 Conflict Ball: Seems to happen occasionally.
 Everything will be... okay in the galaxy.
 Trade is good, the economy is good, relations are wary between longtime enemies...
 Then someone says something and suddenly everyone declares war on everyone else.